DreamLineLove/CS-1104/README.md

 - code I wrote in my free time (**experimental**)
 - select **exam** programs

-I explored some basic aspects of computer science using C++, like data structures and algorithms and building basic CLI programs, and gained valuable basic programming experience along the way.
+I explored some basic aspects of computer science using C++, like data structures and algorithms, pointers in memory and building basic CLI programs, and gained valuable basic programming experience along the way.

 # Requirements
 - You should have **git** <a href="http://git-scm.com">installed</a> in order to clone the repo.